 Without any further prompting the murmuring turned into a full throated cheer.

-Aquila retreated from the rail of the balcony, waited until she had counted to ten and then advanced again to the rail, holding both arms in the air and presenting a spectacular image.
+Aquila retreated from the rail of the balcony, waited until Janyn had counted to ten and then when he gave signal advanced again to the rail, holding both arms in the air and presenting a spectacular image.